Syringes, scanners and implants: How US tariffs could affect medical device manufacturers

 They might not develop blockbuster drugs or dominate headlines like pharma giants Novartis and Roche, but thousands of little-known medical device companies quietly power global healthcare from Switzerland.
 From screws for orthopaedic implants to precision tools for surgery, medical devices are used for diagnosis, prevention, monitoring, and treatment.

-“Switzerland has a very favourable labour framework that allows companies to really innovate, thanks to universities that systematically rank in the global top ten and the presence of big corporate entities that either have working offices or headquarters in the country,” says Andrea Biasucci, CEO of Confinis, a consulting firm in the field of medical devices.
+“Switzerland has a very favourable labour framework that allows companies to really innovate, thanks to universities that systematically rank in the global top ten and the presence of big corporate entities that either have working offices or headquarters in the country,” says Andrea Biasiucci, CEO of Confinis, a consulting firm in the field of medical devices.
 In 2023, 1,400 medical equipment companies were active in Switzerland, a very high density of players in a small country, according to the expert.

 But medical device manufacturers in Switzerland are currently unclear on future costs, as they await to hear the extent of tariff hikes on Swiss exports to the US.
 Switzerland was initially subject to a 31% import tax, announced among a series of retaliatory tariffs presented by US president Donald Trump on April 2 – a rate much higher than the original 20% announced for the European Union block.
 A week later, the American president backtracked and suspended more consequent reciprocal taxes for Switzerland and the EU, until July 9.